Call for Sessions

 - All proposed sessions should strive to include diverse representation of both demographics and perspectives.

-Defining the Space Economy
+Expanding and Evolving the Space Economy ↓

 Throughout human history, we have pondered the great mysteries, such as the formation of the universe and our solar system, the existence of life on other planets, and how we can better understand the complex systems of the Earth.
 Within the past century, however, advances in space technology have allowed us to make great leaps in our understanding of these and other scientific frontiers.

 As we seek to further accelerate the growth of the space economy and make strides toward our off-world future, it is imperative that we leverage the resultant new technologies and capabilities to expand our understanding of the solar system and the universe.
 We must address the most crucial scientific questions that remain unanswered.
 This topic focuses attention on these questions, as prioritized by the scientific community in publications, such as the U.S. NASA-requested decadal surveys, and to identify opportunities and challenges that can be addressed through increased activities and human presence in space.

 ASCEND seeks dialogue-generating panels and workshops to foster outcomes shaping the future utilization and protection of space.
 Space activities support all aspects of daily life, thus the overlap between efforts to produce value in space, efforts to manage the increasingly crowded space domain, and efforts to protect our ability to operate freely in space form a nexus for the space community.